yasokada/pySpherepts_171126/README.md

 ### In Jupyter Notebook (with Numpy and Scipy)

+For getIcosNodes()
 1. Open the samplePlotSphNodes_gIN_171127.ipynb
 2. Execute the Type 0 Example
     - Ctrl + Enter (at Ubuntu 16.04 LTS, for example)
 3. Execute the Type 1 Example

+For getHammersleyNodes()
+1. Open the samplePlotSphNodes_gHN_171203.ipynb
+2. Execute the example
+    - Ctrl + Enter (at Ubuntu 16.04 LTS, for example)

 ### Porting History

+- Dec.
+03, 2017: getHammersleyNodes() has been ported
 - Nov.
 29, 2017: getIcosNodes() has been ported

 ### Tested environment